About TCF 2.0

-- Involvement with Industry Organisations – Active involvement with the IAB Europe, IAB UK, IAB Tech Lab and Network Advertising Initiative (NAI) to help address GDPR and other EU privacy items and initiatives.
+- Involvement with Industry Organizations – Active involvement with the IAB Europe, IAB UK, IAB Tech Lab and Network Advertising Initiative (NAI) to help address GDPR and other EU privacy items and initiatives.

 - Data Mapping - Undertaking a data mapping exercise for the purpose of creating the necessary data processing records.

-- Data Minimisation - Establishing mechanisms to collect only the data that is needed, and pseudonymising such data wherever possible (including masking geolocation data as discussed above).
+- Data Minimization - Establishing mechanisms to collect only the data that is needed, and pseudonymizing such data wherever possible (including masking geolocation data as discussed above).

-- Data Retention - Implementing a data retention schedule across all our systems so that we routinely delete or anonymise data we do not need.
+- Data Retention - Implementing a data retention schedule across all our systems so that we routinely delete or anonymize data we do not need.